Kangaroo Care

 Nurture Information Hub

-Kangaroo care or skin-to-skin care is a special way both mums and dads can spend time holding their baby and it is an experience parents remember fondly during their hospital stay.
+Kangaroo care or skin-to-skin contact is a special way both mums, dads and partners can spend time holding their baby and it is an experience parents remember fondly during their hospital stay.
+Whilst it is great for bonding there is also evidence of the medical benefits for your baby.

 Kangaroo care can be done with both premature and full-term babies and is known to have many benefits, such as: